It Took Almost 50 Years, But TV Is Finally Getting Abortion Stories (Mostly) Right

 The L Word, “Legend in the Making” (2007)

-In the Season 3 finale of the L Word, Kit (Pam Grier) finds out she’s pregnant even though she’s nearing menopause — and in the first episode of Season 4, she tries to get an abortion but ends up at an anti-choice “pregnancy crisis center.”
-These centers increasingly received federal funding during the George W. Bush administration: in 2006, 20 states subsidized them.
+In the Season 3 finale of the L Word, Kit (Pam Grier) finds out she’s pregnant even though she’s nearing menopause — and in the first episode of Season 4, she tries to get an abortion but ends up at an anti-choice “pregnancy crisis centre.”
+These centres increasingly received federal funding during the George W. Bush administration: in 2006, 20 states subsidised them.

 “I’m fairly unabashed about the fact that I make activist television, first and foremost by telling good stories that are true to character.
-But given the opportunity, I will get behind an agenda,” co-creator Ilene Chaiken says.
-“And I was well aware of this fraudulent industry, these so-called crisis pregnancy centers that masquerade as one thing but are really there to do the opposite thing.”
+But given the opportunity, I will get behind an agenda,” Chaiken says.
+“And I was well aware of this fraudulent industry, these so-called crisis pregnancy centres that masquerade as one thing but are really there to do the opposite thing.”

 Friday Night Lights, “I Can’t” (2010)